SovereignCloudStack/scs-health-monitor/docs/Workflow.md

 # Kubernetes BDD Testing Framework Documentation
 ## Overview

-This framework is designed to facilitate Behavior-Driven Development (BDD) for testing Kubernetes deployments using the behave Python library.
+This framework is designed to facilitate Behavior-Driven Development (BDD) for both cloud level testing and container level testing.
 The framework allows you to write human-readable tests that validate Kubernetes clusters, pods, services, and other resources.

 Before you begin, ensure you have the following installed on your machine: